heri/studiozenkai/content/post/airbnb-the-good-the-bad-the-profitable.md

 tags = ['airbnb', 'entrepreneurship', 'personal', 'montréal', 'photography', 'sustainable']
 +++

-During the pandemic, I bought [a vacation property in the Laurentians](https://studiozenkai.com/post/airbnb-vacation-home/), as an escape for the family but also for short-term rental on Airbnb.
+During the pandemic, I bought [a vacation property in the Laurentians](https://studiozenkai.com/post/airbnb-vacation-home/) for short-term rental on Airbnb and for [priceless family moments](https://studiozenkai.com/post/chalet-life/)

 The chalet ([official website](https://auchaletrouge.com)) is waterfront on 2 acres, has the typical log home look that many vacationers look for, and while being secluded in nature, has many modern amenities such as a spa, fully furnished kitchen, 4K TV with hi-speed Internet, indoor & outdoor fire pits, a high-end aluminium & cedar dock with boats, and so on.